What Is VXLAN?

 The requirement for IP multicast in the core made VXLAN undesirable from an operation point of view.
 For example, creating the tunnel endpoints is simple, but introducing a protocol like IP multicast to a core just for the tunnel control plane was considered undesirable.
 As a result, some of the more recent versions of VXLAN support IP unicast.

-Lab guide on Multicast VLXAN
+2nd Lab Guide: Multicast VLXAN

 VXLAN benefits and stability